0xNefu/txchyon-capital/src/content/posts/getting-started/how-crypto-transactions-actually-work.md

 # How Crypto Transactions Actually Work: From Click to Confirmation

 Sending crypto for the first time can feel like stepping into a black box.
-You click “send” and hope it arrives safely—but what’s really happening behind the scenes?
+You click "send" and hope it arrives safely—but what's really happening behind the scenes?
 Understanding this process will save you confusion, frustration, and even money.

 ---